 The electronegativity of hydrogen is 2.2 whereas the electronegativity of bromine is 2.96.
 This difference in electronegativity between two atoms forming a chemical bond causes polarity in bond.

 The more electronegative atom attracts the bonded electron pair more towards itself and as a result, the atom gains partial negative charge whereas other atom gains partial positive charge.

 Basically, electronegativity can be defined as the strength of atom how strongly it can attract the bonded pair of electrons.

 What are Polar and Nonpolar Molecules?

-The atoms within a molecule re held by forces that can be ionic, covalent, hydrogen bond, and metallic bond.
+The atoms within a molecule are held by forces.
+These bonding forces can be ionic, covalent, hydrogen bond, and metallic bond.

 The ionic and covalent bonds are the strongest among these.

 The ionic bond is formed between the molecules that are oppositely charged.
 These atoms are attracted to each other due to electrostatic forces between them.

 The covalent bond is formed between two atoms when they share the electrons of each other to get stabilized.

-The covalent bonds in which two atoms have equal electronegativity value share equal charges.
+The covalent bond in which boh connected atoms have equal electronegativity share equal charge.
 It means the charge distribution on both atoms is uniform.

 In case, if the atoms that are covalently bonded have different values of electronegativity.
-As a result, the more electronegative atom attracts the bonded electron pair slightly towards it and the atom gains a partial negative charge.
+The more electronegative atom attracts the bonded electron pair slightly more towards it and gains a partial negative charge.

 In this way, the dipole moment of such polar molecules is nonzero.
 Examples of such chemical compounds are HCl, HBr, NH3. you can check out the reason for the polarity of Ammonia.